 Roasted Asparagus with Crispy Breadcrumbs, Pine Nuts, and Runny Eggs

-- 1 cup home style seasoned garlic croutons I love the premium crusty ones
+- 1 cup home style seasoned garlic croutons, the crustier the better.

 - 2 Tbsp unsalted butter

 - squeeze of fresh lemon juice

 - salt and fresh cracked black pepper to taste

 - Put the croutons in a small food processor and pulse until they become coarse crumbs.
 Pulse in the anchovies.
 Heat the butter in a skillet and saute the crumbs, along with the pine nuts, until they turn golden.
 Be sure to stir almost constantly, you don't want anything to burn.
 Set aside.

 - Put the basil in a small food processor and blitz with enough olive oil to form a loose sauce.
 Add the lemon juice, salt and pepper to taste.